ongyuann/apachelogreader/01 developer guide.md

 2. Note down the suspicious IP addresses, especially those that generate large volumes of traffic.
 3. Go to the csv output and filter out the suspicious IP addresses, then:
     - Note down the timing of the activities, e.g. no. of requests sent per second, duration of sustained activities
-    - Note down the user-agents used, e.g. certain nationalities are correlated to the type of browsers used, seriousness of attacks can also be adjudged by type of user-agent (mobile vs non-mobile browers) - although, user-agents can be spoofed.
+    - Note down the user-agents used, e.g. certain nationalities are correlated to the type of browsers used, seriousness of attacks can also be adjudged by type of user-agent (mobile vs non-mobile browers) - although it must be noted that user-agents can be spoofed.
+    - Look out for suspicious mini-requests that precede unusually large volumes of traffic (e.g. requests that run at >10 queries per second).
+These can potentially identify the modus operandi of malicious actors.
+    - Note down, importantly, the http-status-code of requests that are identified as malicious.
+If they indicate a successful operation (code 200), it's best to check the file/web-shell/database mentioned in the request to see if data has been compromised.

 how it works: main.py
 --------------------------------------